-Christine A. LoCascio joined the Distilled Spirits Council of the United States (DISCUS) in 2001 and is now responsible for coordinating and implementing the Council’s federal, state and international trade public policy objectives.
-In this role, Christine advocates in support of DISCUS priorities, such as securing a permanent extension of Craft Beverage Modernization and Tax Reform Act of 2017, an end to the imposition of retaliatory tariffs on U.S. spirits exports, and improved market access for distilled spirits at the state level.
-In addition, Christine oversees the Distilled Spirits Council’s participation in the U.S. Department of Agriculture’s Market Access Program (MAP) to ensure compliance with relevant USDA regulations.
+Christine A. LoCascio joined the Distilled Spirits Council of the United States (DISCUS) in 2001 and is now responsible for coordinating and implementing the Council’s federal, state, and international trade public policy objectives.
+In this role, Christine advocates in support of DISCUS priorities, such as an end to the imposition of retaliatory tariffs on U.S. spirits exports, expanding spirits direct-to-consumer shipping and cocktails-to-go laws, and securing improved market access for distilled spirits, including spirits based ready-to-drink (RTDs), at the state and federal levels.
+In addition, Christine oversees the Distilled Spirits Council’s partnership with the U.S. Department of Agriculture through the Market Access Program (MAP) to promote U.S. distilled spirits exports.

 Christine’s favorite drink?
 “Hard to choose!
 I guess my three favorite cocktails are: Manhattan; Mojito and Gin and Tonic.”